Nephilim: Descendants of Seth and Cain

-Arguments from culture and mythology
+Offspring of Orion

-In Aramaic culture, the term niyphelah refers to the Constellation of Orion and nephilim to the offspring of Orion in mythology.
-However the Brown–Driver–Briggs lexicon notes this as a "dubious etymology" and "all very precarious".
+In Aramaic culture, the term nephilim refers to the offspring of Orion in mythology.
+However, the Brown–Driver–Briggs lexicon notes this as a "dubious etymology" and "all very precarious".

-J. C. Greenfield mentions that "it has been proposed that the tale of the Nephilim, alluded to in Genesis 6 is based on some of the negative aspects of the Apkallu tradition."
-The apkallu in Sumerian mythology were seven legendary culture heroes from before the Flood, of human descent, but possessing extraordinary wisdom from the gods, and one of the seven apkallu, Adapa, was therefore called "son of Ea" the Babylonian god, despite his human origin.

 Arabian paganism

 Fallen angels were believed by Arab pagans to be sent to earth in form of men.
 Some of them mated with humans and gave rise to hybrid children.
 As recorded by Al-Jahiz, a common belief held that Abu Jurhum, the ancestor of the Jurhum tribe, was actually the son of a disobedient angel and a human woman.

-Fossil remains
+Fossil remains of giants

+Alleged discoveries of Nephilim remains have been a common source of hoaxing and misidentification.

 In 1577, a series of large bones discovered near Lucerne were interpreted as the bones of an antediluvian giant about 19 ft tall.
 In 1786, Johann Friedrich Blumenbach found out that these remains belonged to a mammoth.
-Cotton Mather believed that fossilized leg bones and teeth discovered near Albany, New York, in 1705, were the remains of nephilim who perished in a great flood.
+Cotton Mather believed that fossilized leg bones and teeth discovered near Albany, New York in 1705 were the remains of Nephilim who perished in a great flood.
 Paleontologists have identified these as mastodon remains.

+In 1869, the Cardiff Giant, a hoax intended to fool believers in Nephilim, was supposedly discovered in Cardiff, New York.